kirjavascript/quine-howto/README.md

 A rough circle, made by using the midpoint circle algorithm to draw the bytes which contain the code that is manually arranged.

+For more complex shapes or images you can write a tool to squirt code onto a textfile containing a mask of the image, like in the glorious [quine-relay](https://github.com/mame/quine-relay).

 ### HTML

 The shortest HTML quine I can think of is